What is ISO 13485:2016 Medical Devices?

 Key improvements that the ISO 13485 Standard has undergone in its last revision are as follows:

-- More comprehensive emphasis on manufacturing infrastructure, specifically in case of sterile equipment or devices for surgical purposes input.
-In other words, there are many additional requirements put forth by the standard for the validation of sterile items.
+- More comprehensive emphasis on manufacturing infrastructure, specifically in inputting sterile equipment or devices for surgical purposes.
+In other words, the standard has many additional requirements for validating sterile items.

 - Need for increased accuracy in fulfilling regulatory requirements, including documentation.